Josignacio: Influences

-After 1960, Cuban abstract art was scarce or considerably silenced.
-The group coalesced around Galería Color-Luz, which was started just after Ms. Soldevilla returned from several years in Paris as Cuba's cultural attaché.
-Her partner in the effort, Pedro de Oraá, an artist, poet and art critic, born in 1931, wrote a short history of the group.
+Early Cuban abstract art, European art, and mid-century American art are significant influences in Josignacio's art.
+After 1960 and during Josignacio's upbringing, Cuban abstract art was scarce or considerably silenced on the island as a result of the Cuban Revolution.
+This contributed to the radical, avant-garde nature of the art emerging in Cuba during the 1980s.
+The 80s Generation group would coalesce around Galería Color-Luz, which was started just after Ms. Soldevilla returned from several years in Paris as Cuba's cultural attaché, bringing European influence.
+Her partner in the effort, Pedro de Oraá, an artist, poet and art critic, born in 1931, also wrote a short history of the group.